thisaintwork/AgileDungeonTrekking/README.md

 10. Track party movement - As a player, I need to know where I am in the D&D world.
 Usually, we have to travel to different locations to accomplish quest items.
 If we know where we are on the “world” map, then we can plan the best route and order of our quest steps much easier.
 Sometimes we split the party and go to different locations and need to plan where we will meet up again.
 11. Special party rules - I forget the special party rules that the DM created for our campaign.
 They are not in any books or on the internet because they are only being used by our team.
 I need to know the rules so I can take advantage of them.

-Definition of Ready:
+**Definition of Ready**:
-Form a Scrum team: Form a team, name your team, volunteer for Scrum roles, create a Slack channel, create a public git repository.
+- Form a Scrum team: Form a team, name your team, volunteer for Scrum roles, create a Slack channel, create a public git repository.
-Create a product vision: Articulate your far vision and your near vision, identify your stakeholders.
+- Create a product vision: Articulate your far vision and your near vision, identify your stakeholders.
-Create your initial product backlog: Create initial product backlog items as user stories, order your product backlog.
+- Create your initial product backlog: Create initial product backlog items as user stories, order your product backlog.
-Get your product backlog Ready: Estimate the size of your backlog items and do everything you think you need to do to be ready for sprint planning.
+- Get your product backlog Ready: Estimate the size of your backlog items and do everything you think you need to do to be ready for sprint planning.